×

 • DC v ESUH NHS Trust – advised on multi-million pound clinical negligence brain injury claim arising from negligent mental health care.

-• Operation Fort – represents survivors of the UK’s largest modern slavery conspiracy against UK companies that used trafficked labour.
+• Operation Fort – represented survivors of the UK’s largest modern slavery conspiracy against UK companies that used trafficked labour.

 Equality and Discrimination Law